Nanami18/Nanami18.github.io/blogs/ladder_residual/together_blog.md

  Finally, we demontrate a quick application of Ladder-residual - as a direct drop-in for a pretraiend model.
 We convert a state-of-the-art open-source model, Llama
 3.1-8B-Instruct into a hybrid Ladder Residual structure, by applying Ladder Residual to the upper half of the model (layers 16-32 for LLaMA-3.1-8B-Instruct).
 We call this variant Hybrid-Ladder-8B-16L.
-We report both the zero-shot results and retraining results where we retrain the converted hybrid ladder model with 3B tokens from the <ins>[Infinity Instruct](https://huggingface.co/datasets/BAAI/Infinity-Instruct)</ins> dataset.
+We report both the zero-shot results and retraining results where we retrain the converted hybrid ladder model with 3B tokens from the[Infinity Instruct](https://huggingface.co/datasets/BAAI/Infinity-Instruct) dataset.

 ![adaptation performance](adaptation_performance.png)